Chronic myelogenous leukemia: Treatment-resistant CML

+In October 2021, the Food and Drug Administration approved asciminib (Scemblix), the first TK inhibitor specifically targeting the ABL1 myristoyl pocket (STAMP) via allosteric binding, as a third-line option for patients with chronic-phase-CML.

 Vaccination

 In 2005, encouraging but mixed results of vaccination were reported with the BCR/ABL1 p210 fusion protein in patients with stable disease, with GM-CSF as an adjuvant.

 Prognosis

 Before the advent of tyrosine kinase inhibitors, the median survival time for CML patients had been about 3–5 years from time of diagnosis.

 With the use of tyrosine kinase inhibitors, survival rates have improved dramatically.
 A 2006 follow-up of 553 patients using imatinib (Gleevec) found an overall survival rate of 89% after five years.

 A 2011 followup of 832 patients using imatinib who achieved a stable cytogenetic response found an overall survival rate of 95.2% after 8 years, which is similar to the rate in the general population.
 Fewer than 1% of patients died because of leukemia progression.

 Epidemiology

 United Kingdom

 CML accounts for 8% of all leukaemias in the UK, and around 680 people were diagnosed with the disease in 2011.